United Airlines shows how to make a PR crisis a total disaster

 United is now struggling to contain fallout from the incident.
 On Tuesday, the top trending topic on Twitter in the U.S. was #NewUnitedAirlinesMottos, with users suggesting slogans such as "not enough seating, prepare for a beating."

-Company shares, which weathered the storm on Monday, were sharply lower in premarket trading.
+United Continental (UAL) shares, which weathered the storm on Monday, dropped by about 4% on Tuesday.

 Meanwhile, video of the incident was attracting huge attention in China, which is a key growth market for United.